cameronmclean/hyperPatterns/hyperPatterns.md

 fixed up the mess with v1.0 and master branches by following http://stackoverflow.com/questions/2862590/how-to-replace-master-branch-in-git-entirely-from-another-branch essentailly, replaced master with v1.0.
 So currently there is no version of hp.js that will work on "localhost" as we have hardcoded in 3-4 places the labpatters.org URL.
 Next to delete some cruft from the master repo, and remove old branches.

+#####20150501
+cleaned up old cruft from hyperPatterns repo. also tar and gziped the couchdb dump that contains the 5 patterns. in teh dump dir on the remote host `sudo tar -cvzf pdump.tar.gz .` to create pdump archive.
+Then from local machine
+`scp -P port username@labpatterns.org:/path/to/file local/path`
+to copy the couch db file back.